How To Remove Primer From Wood? (4 Methods)

 1. Wash The Surface

-First, wash the surface using a liquid cleaner.
-The purpose of this is to remove filth on the surface, especially if you are working on old furniture.
+Wash the surface with a liquid cleaner to remove filth from the surface, especially if working on old furniture.

-To do so, place a rag in a bowl of liquid cleaner or dish soap mixture.
-Then, use the rag to scrub and wash off the filth from the wood.
-Dry the surface with a rag after and leave it for a few minutes to dry.
+To wash wooden surfaces, damp a rag with liquid cleaner or dish soap (mixed with water) and use the dampened rag to wash off the dirt.
+Dry the surface as much as possible with a rag and then leave it to naturally dry.

 • Citristrip